Pouch Cell DCR Testing: Component-Level Teardown Data for Direct Current Resistance

 This article presents a teardown analysis of a 2 Ah pouch cell, quantifying the contribution of each internal component to the total DCR.
 By isolating and measuring the resistance of the cathode, anode, separator, current collectors, and welds, we identify the dominant factors limiting performance and suggest directions for improvement.

 Figure 1.
-Factors affecting the fast charging of lithium-ion batteries at different levels[1]
+Factors affecting fast charging of lithium-ion batteries at different levels[1]

-Figure 2.
-Schematic illustration of internal impedance and Direct Current Resistance (DCR) components in a battery cell.
+Schematic illustration of internal impedance and Direct Current Resistance (DCR/DCIR) components in a lithium-ion pouch cell

 Figure 2.
-Schematic illustration of internal impedance and Direct Current Resistance (DCR) components in a battery cell.
+Schematic illustration of internal impedance and DCR components in a battery cell

 2. Experimental Methodology